Fix Article Schema Missing Field author.name in Search Console

 • Including author only in microdata or RDFa but not JSON-LD.
 Pick one format; Google’s documentation focuses on JSON-LD.

 • Adding author.image or author.sameAs but forgetting author.name.
-Name is the only field that is actually required.
+Once you supply an author object, name is the property Google actually checks.

-• Listing the author’s URL as https://twitter.com/handle and assuming it counts as a name.
-URL and name are separate fields.
+• Listing the author’s URL as https://x.com/handle and assuming it counts as a name. url and name are separate fields; a URL never substitutes for the name.

 FAQ